-In the age of the Internet, it would seem that writing memos has gone out of style.
-Who needs to send a memo when you can text or shoot an email?
-But the fact is, that there are still lots of reasons to send a one, and if you want to appear professional, there are rules to follow.
+In the age of the Internet, you might think that writing memos has gone out of style.
+Who needs to send a memo when you can just text or email?
+But in fact, there are still plenty of reasons to send a proper (informal) memo, and if you want to appear professional, there are rules to follow.
 Here's how to do it properly.

 - Faxing documents to organizations that require hard copies instead of email (medical practices, government offices, etc.)